 For the record, I did not plan to make it all the way to 100 posts when I first started this blog.
 I didn’t plan to get so into it.
-But I did so here we are.
+But I did, so here we are.

 When Sheila’s family spends the summer in Tarrytown, Sheila has to face some of her worst fears.
 Not only does a dog come with the rented house, but her parents expect Shelia to take swimming lessons.
 Sheila does her best to pretend she’s an expert at everything, but she knows she isn’t fooling her new friend, Mouse Ellis, who happens to be a crackerjack swimmer and a dog lover.

-12-year-old Peter Hatcher learns that his mother is going to have a baby and that the whole family will be moving to Princeton for a year.
+Twelve-year-old Peter Hatcher learns that his mother is going to have a baby and that the whole family will be moving to Princeton for a year.
 He’s worried about starting 6th grade in a strange place and going to the same school as his younger brother, Fudge.
 But Peter is much more concerned about this new baby turning out to be just as big a nuisance as Fudge.

-Something you should know about these books is that they don’t seem to have a specific time period.
-In the first book Peter is in 4th grade and in the fifth book he’s in 7th grade, so the books span about 4 years.
-But the first book, supposedly, takes place in 1972 so the fifth book must take place in 1976/1977.
+Something you should know about these books is that they don’t seem to be set in a specific time period.
+In the first book, Peter is in 4th grade, and in the fifth book, he’s in 7th grade, so the books span about 4 years.
+The first book, supposedly, takes place in 1972, so the fifth book must take place in 1976/1977.
 Right?
 WRONG!
-The fifth book was published in 2002 and contains information that was not available in the 1970’s.
-That thing being Harry Potter.
-The first Harry Potter book wasn’t published until 1997 so how is Fudge reading the first Harry Potter book in 1976?
-I know I’m making a big deal out of this but I think it’s interesting.
+The fifth book was published in 2002 and contains information that would not be available in the 1970s.
+That thing is Harry Potter.
+The first Harry Potter book wasn’t published until 1997, so how is Fudge reading the first Harry Potter book in 1976?
+I know I’m making a big deal out of this, but I think it’s interesting.

-This book also inspired me to visit to Washington D.C. to see the Bureau of Printing and Engraving for myself (it’s worth seeing).
+This book also inspired me to visit Washington D.C. to see the Bureau of Printing and Engraving for myself (it’s worth seeing).